All ingredients are individually packaged, but our central facility

 A note about serious food allergies

 Pepper's been around for about 2,000 years, but it doesn't look a day over 250, if you ask us.
 It still looks good and it still tastes great, especially covering these pork chops with their coarse offerings.
 The pepper is augmented by a classic demi-and-wine sauce, with butter swirled in for extra richness.
-And if pepper is as familiar as the sun and the stars, slightly unique sides may, in fact, steal the show: soft and inviting acorn squash and fresh Swiss chard.
+And if pepper is as familiar as the sun and the stars, slightly unique sides may, in fact, steal the show: soft and inviting butternut squash and fresh Swiss chard.
 Old, new, peppery, and blue (nothing is blue in this meal), this dinner is an all-encompassing classic.

 Due to our just-in-time sourcing model, we may have to send you a